 Most importantly they run easy going, effective, informative, memorable and fun courses.

-Our MD, Ruairí has had a long military background after almost 27 years service as well as being an adventure sports enthusiast with a passion for adventure, diving and the outdoors.
+Our MD, Ruairí has had a long military background after 26 years service as well as being an adventure sports enthusiast with a passion for adventure, diving and the outdoors.

 He was a Cavalry Officer by trade, specialising in ISTAR ( Intelligence, Surveillance, Target Acquisition and Reconnaissance), formerly a Cavalry Squadron Commander and Chief Instructor of the Cavalry School.